david-hay-eips/recess-countdown/README.md

 # Recess Countdown

-This includes html files with JavaScript that displays the current time and counts down to recess.
+This repo has been moved to https://github.com/Westboro/recess-countdown